What are syllables, and why should we teach them?

 Reading with expression can help with reading fluency

 Do you have children. who. r-ea-d. l-ike. th-i-s?
 How can we get children to read fluently?
-So firstly, why do we need to read fluently?
+Firstly, why do we need to read fluently?
 We need to read fluently because it is difficult to understand what we are reading if we read in a halting way.
-Our working memory can’t combine all the different […]
+Our working memory can’t combine all the different aspects […]

 Read More